-Physics attempts to summarise phenomenon in nature according to scientific laws, for example the movement laws of Newton.
+Physics attempts to summarise phenomena in nature according to scientific laws.
 Such laws are formulated to provide us with knowledge of the physical world.
-Physics, together with the subjects Chemistry and various divisions of Mathematics, form the basis of Science and Technology.
-These subjects form part of curriculums from Engineering and various other applicable fields.
-The mission of the Physics Subject Group is centred on education and mentorship, while world-class research in Astrophysics, Space Physics, and Materials Science is conducted within the Centre for Space Research (CSR) and the Material Science Innovation and Modelling (MaSIM) group.
-This center is also involved with the South African National Antarctic Centre where research is conducted in Antarctica. .
+Physics, together with the subjects Chemistry and various divisions of Mathematics, form the basis of Science and Technology.The mission of the Physics Subject Group is centred on education and mentorship, while world-class research in Astrophysics, Space Physics, and Materials Science is conducted within the Centre for Space Research (CSR) and the Material Science Innovation and Modelling (MaSIM) group.
+The CSR is also involved with the South African National Antarctic Centre, where research is conducted in Antarctica.
 Physics equips students with a unique problem-solving approach, a logical scientific mindset, and a fresh perspective on the world we live in.
 These skills are highly transferable, enabling physicists to adapt and thrive in careers both within and outside Physics.
 Students are encouraged to apply for bursaries and scholarships offered through NWU and external funding bodies to support their studies in Physics and related fields.

 The Physics subject group offers modules in the following areas of study: